Everything you need to know

 2. A system of exercises practiced as part of this discipline to promote control of the body and mind.

 Yoga is used to prepare the body and mind for meditation and promotes healing from everyday stress.
 Yoga means “to join or yoke together,” and it brings the body and mind together into one harmonious experience.
-Most people associate yoga with Hatha Yoga, which incorporates physical movements, postures and breathing techniques.
+Most people associate yoga with Hatha Yoga, which incorporates physical movements, postures, and breathing techniques.
 The long-held “stretches” within yoga help maintain postures.
 The real purpose of yoga postures is to develop the strength of body and calmness of mind in order to sit in meditation for 30-60 minutes without moving.
-This is far from the goal of achieving functional flexibility.
+This is different from Stretch Zone’s goal of achieving functional flexibility, which helps you feel better every day, whether playing sports or with your grandchildren.

 Pilates n.